postcss/postcss/docs/syntax.md

 # How to Write Custom Syntax

-PostCSS can transform not only CSS.
-You can write a custom syntax and transform styles in other format.
+PostCSS can transforms styles in any syntax, not only in CSS.
+You can write a custom syntax and transform styles in any format.

-Writing a custom syntax is much harder rather then writing just a PostCSS plugin.
+Writing a custom syntax is much harder then writing just a PostCSS plugin.
 But it is a awesome adventure.

-You can provide 3 types of package:
+There are 3 types of PostCSS syntax packages:

 * **Parser** to parse input string to node’s tree.
 * **Stringifier** to generate output string by node’s tree.
-* **Syntax** contains parser and stringifier.
+* **Syntax** contains both parser and stringifier.

 ## Syntax